itz-me-zappex/flux/README.md

 fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event

-; Example using CPU limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
+; Example using CPU limit as game does not consume GPU resources if minimized but still uses CPU and requires network connection to download levels and music
 [Geometry Dash]
 name = GeometryDash.ex
 cpu-limit = 2%